cdapio/tigon/tigon-examples/SQLJoinFlow/README.md

 ## Overview

-An application that demonstrates the capabilities of the Tigon-SQL library.
+An application that demonstrates the capabilities of the TigonSQL library.
 It performs an inner-join of two data streams and logs the result of the SQL command.

 ## Flow Runtime Arguments